nafizkamal11/Quiz-System/README.md

-# Quiz Runner
+# 📝 Quiz Runner

-## Overview
+## 💭 Overview

-The **Quiz Runner** project is an interactive quiz application that allows two types of users: **Admin** and **Student**.
-Admin users can create and save quizzes, while Student users can take the quiz and get graded based on their performance.
+The **Quiz Runner** project is an interactive quiz application that allows two types of users:

+1. **Admin** : can create and save quizzes
+2. **Student :** can take the quiz and get graded based on their performance.

 This application adheres to Object-Oriented Programming (OOP) principles and modern Java practices.

-## Features
+## 🛠️ Features

 - **Admin Role**:
     - Add new quiz questions, options, and correct answers.